Poxviridae: Structure

-Poxviridae viral particles (virions) are generally enveloped (external enveloped virion), though the intracellular mature virion form of the virus, which contains different envelope, is also infectious.
-They vary in their shape depending upon the species but are generally shaped like a brick or as an oval form similar to a rounded brick because they are wrapped by the endoplasmic reticulum.
-The virion is exceptionally large, its size is around 200 nm in diameter and 300 nm in length and carries its genome in a single, linear, double-stranded segment of DNA.
+Poxviridae viral particles (virions) are generally enveloped (external enveloped virion), although the intracellular mature virion form of the virus, which contains different envelope, is also infectious.
+They vary in their shape depending upon the species, but are generally brick- or oval-shaped.
+The virion is exceptionally large, its size ranges from 220-450nm long, 140-260nm wide, and 140-260nm thick, this is likely due to poxviruses encoding all of the vitally needed proteins for their self-sufficient DNA replication and transcription.
 By comparison, rhinoviruses are 1/10 as large as a typical Poxviridae virion.
+The genome is a single, linear, double-stranded segment of DNA.
 On the outer surface membrane it has randomly arranged tubules.

 Genome

-Phylogenetic analysis of 26 different chordopoxvirus genomes has shown that the central region of the genome is conserved and contains ~90 genes.
+Phylogenetic analysis of 26 different Chordopoxvirinae genomes has shown that the central region of the genome is conserved, and contains ~90 genes.
 The termini in contrast are not conserved between species.
 Of this group Avipoxvirus is the most divergent.
 The next most divergent is Molluscipoxvirus.
 Capripoxvirus, Leporipoxvirus, Suipoxvirus and Yatapoxvirus genera cluster together: Capripoxvirus and Suipoxvirus share a common ancestor and are distinct from the genus Orthopoxvirus.
-Within the Othopoxvirus genus Cowpox virus strain Brighton Red, Ectromelia virus and Mpox virus do not group closely with any other member.
+Within the Othopoxvirus genus, Cowpox virus strain Brighton Red, Ectromelia virus and Mpox virus do not group closely with any other member.
 Variola virus and Camelpox virus form a subgroup.
 Vaccinia virus is most closely related to CPV-GRI-90.

 The GC-content of family member genomes differ considerably.
 Avipoxvirus, capripoxvirus, cervidpoxvirus, orthopoxvirus, suipoxvirus, yatapoxvirus and one Entomopox genus (Betaentomopoxvirus) along with several other unclassified Entomopoxviruses have a low G+C content while others - Molluscipoxvirus, Orthopoxvirus, Parapoxvirus and some unclassified Chordopoxvirus - have a relatively high G+C content.
 The reasons for these differences are not known.

+The ends of their double-stranded DNA (dsDNA) genomes are closed with a hairpin-like structure which is AT-rich, and incompletely base-paired.
+This structure can exist in two forms: inverted, and complementary.
+The DNA genome varies from 130-230 kbp.

+The genome encodes for many important proteins for viral replication.
+For vaccinia these are: a helicase-primase (viral gene, D5), single-stranded DNA-binding protein (viral gene, I3), protein kinase (viral gene, B1), 117-kDa DNA polymerase (viral gene, E9), a processivity factor (viral gene, A20) and an uracil DNA glycosylase (viral gene, E4).
+The 117-kDa DNA polymerase is found within all of the currently sequenced Poxviruses (~30 strains).